Methoxy polyethylene Glycol-epoetin beta (Injection)

 Methoxy Polyethylene Glycol-Epoetin Beta (meth-OX-ee pol-ee-ETH-i-leen GLYE-kol e-POE-e-tin BAY-ta)

-Treats anemia that is caused by kidney failure.
+Treats anemia caused by kidney failure.

 When This Medicine Should Not Be Used